wptrainingteam/learn-wp-content/developer-learning-pathway/wordpress-hooks/01-hooks.md

 }
 ```

-Now, browse to the WordPress admin, go to Plugins, and activate your new plugin.
+Now, browse to the WordPress admin of your local WordPress installation, go to Plugins, and activate your new plugin.

 Then, browse to the front end of your site, and view any post or page.
 In this example, I'm going to view the sample page.